This post contains affiliate links; see my privacy policy for details.

 Plastic-Free Makeup

 A small, family business making sustainable, vegan beauty products in durable (and pretty!) cardboard packaging.
-Their moisturizing concealer comes in tons of shades.
-I use that and their blush every time I put on makeup.
+Their moisturizing concealer comes in tons of shades and is my go-to.
+(You can also order sample sizes – plastic-free, of course, – to get the right shade before committing.)
+Their blush is great, too!

 Sustainable Vitamins

-I’ve spent a long time looking for vitamins that don’t come in plastic, and Terraseed is the winner, hands-down.
+I’ve spent a long time looking for vitamins that don’t come in plastic, and when it comes to multivitamins, this small Colorado company is in a very small group of winners.
 NO MORE PLASTIC VITAMIN BOTTLES!
-Their multivitamins are formulated for a vegan diet, and they're launching other supplements in 2023.
+Their multivitamins are formulated for a vegan diet, and they launched a kids' version in 2023.

-Save 50% on your first month with the code KETTI50 .
+Discount: Save 50% on your first month with the code KETTI50

-Most come in glass bottles, but they're beginning the transition to compostable packets in 2023 (for less waste & lower shipping weight, AKA lower CO2 emissions).
+Most come in glass bottles, and every time I check back on their website, they've added more in compostable packets.
+(Meaning less waste & lower shipping weight, AKA lower CO2 emissions.)

 Sustainable Clothing Brands